mi2-warsaw/mi2-warsaw.github.io-source/content/member/MichalBurdukiewicz/index.md

   focal_point = "Smart"
 +++

-Bioinformatician, an avid R enthusiast and a proud father of two.
+Bioinformatician and an avid R enthusiast.

 <a href="/authors/michal-burdukiewicz/">Michal Burdukiewicz's publications </a>.